MichenaudMelvin/Glitch/README.md

 Run the project in UE4 requires [Microsoft Visual Studio](https://visualstudio.microsoft.com) and C++ extentions, [FMOD Plugin](https://www.fmod.com/download) (account required) and [PopcornFX Plugin for UE](https://www.popcornfx.com/plugin-unreal-engine/).

-Plugins needs to be stored in [GlitchUE/Content/Plugins] (You need to create de "Plugins" folder).
+Plugins needs to be stored in [GlitchUE/Content/Plugins] (You need to create the "Plugins" folder).